opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/installation.rst.txt

 .. tabbed:: macOS (Apple silicon)

-    Since Python 3.7 is not supported on the Apple silicon processor architecture, you will need to first install `Rosetta 2 <https://support.apple.com/en-us/HT211861>`__ and the x86_64 version of Homebrew.
+    Since some dependencies of Tumult Analytics are not supported on the Apple silicon processor architecture, you will need to first install `Rosetta 2 <https://support.apple.com/en-us/HT211861>`__ and the x86_64 version of Homebrew.
     If you do not already have Rosetta 2, it can be installed with:

     .. code-block:: bash